 Boiling and two-phase flow inside the bed is a source of mechanical energy which can help to spread the debris bed by so called "self-leveling" phenomenon.
 However, to be effective in providing a coolable geometrical configuration, self-leveling time scale has to be smaller than the time scale for drying out and onset of re-melting of the bed.
 In this work a new scaling approach for particulate debris spreading has been proposed.
-Based on the scaling and on the

-PDS-C experimental data a universal semi-empirical closure has been developed for prediction of particulate debris spreading.
+Based on the scaling and on the PDS-C experimental data a universal semi-empirical closure has been developed for prediction of particulate debris spreading.
 Validity of the closure for arbitrary shaped and multi-size particles to be confirmed in the future PDS-C tests.
+The model for prediction of particulate debris spreading was implemented in the DECOSIM code allowing calculations of the debris bed spreading phenomena with possible feedbacks between dryout and spreading effectiveness.

-In this work we present an approach developed for analysis of steam explosion sensitivity to the uncertain modeling and scenario parameters using TEXAS-V code.
-First results indicate that the most influential parameters are water level and water temperature.
-More work is necessary for selection and justification of the parameter ranges and clarification of their potential inter-dependencies.
-Obtained database of impulse and pressure as a function of the TEXAS input parameters is used for development of the surrogate model.
-Further work will be directed towards: (i) the sensitivity study aiming to cover completely all cases of melt ejection mode and vessel failure scenarios; (ii) refinement and generalization of the surrogate model; (iii) development of a robust approach to identification and classification of the failure domain in multidimensional space of input parameters and scenario parameters.
+In this work we also develop an approach for analysis of steam explosion in Nordic BWR and sensitivity of steam explosion impulse to the uncertain modeling and scenario parameters.
+TEXAS-V code is used for analysis.
+First results indicate that the most influential parameters are triggering time, jet diameter, and melt release velocity.
+More work is necessary for selection and justification of the parameter ranges and clarification of their potential interdependencies.
+Obtained database of impulse and pressure as a function of the TEXAS input parameters is used for development of a computationally efficient surrogate model that can be used in extensive uncertainty analysis.
+Further work is necessary for refinement of the surrogate model and development of a robust approach to identification and classification of the failure domains in multidimensional space of input parameters.